Come on, grab your friends

 With Jake the Dog and Finn the Human

 The fun will never end, it's Adventure Time!"

-Thanks to the massive success of the series, the show has spawned an increasing range of spin-offs in other media, details of which can be found at the Franchise page.
+The show has spawned an increasing range of spin-offs in other media, details of which can be found at the Franchise page.

 On October 2, 2014, Pendleton Ward announced to Rolling Stone that he had quietly stepped down from his position as showrunner during its fifth season due to burnout, though he remained as a storyboard artist, script writer, and voice actor.
 Adam Muto, who had been involved with Adventure Time since the original pilot, served the role of showrunner for the remainder of the series, along with its various spin-offs.

 On September 29, 2016, after months of erratic airings, Cartoon Network announced on Twitter that the show would end in 2018.
 The hour-long series finale "Come Along With Me" aired on September 3, 2018 after an all-day marathon of the show's most popular episodes.
 With an eight-year run, Adventure Time is the fourth longest-running series on Cartoon Network, and at 283 produced episodes, is surpassed only by the Ben 10 franchise and Teen Titans Go! in episode count.

 After the finale, a comic book series entitled Adventure Time: Season 11 was released.
 Meant to be an unofficial 12-issue epilogue, it only lasted six issues due to not meeting sales expectations.
 Accompanying Season 11 was another miniseries, Marcy and Simon, which did manage to conclude its run and ended the latter's character arc.
 Both comic series however are now rendered non-canon due to the follow-ups to the show.